YongHwan2161/cppWebServer3/system-documents/graph-based-database.md

 #### Notes
 1. cycle Structure
-   - Each vertex connects to next in array
+   - Each node connects to next in array
-   - Last vertex connects to first
+   - Last node connects to first
    - All links use same axis

 2. Memory Management